Vaib2808/BMS-RTOS/README.md

 # BMS-RTOS

-Freertos implementation on battery management system master(Teensy 4.1).
+Freertos implementation on battery management system master(Teensy 4.1). by Vaibhav and Chithrinesh

 ## TASKS: